suleymanarslan/notebook/quotes.md

 * [Quran](#quran)

 ### English
+> May your choices reflect your hopes not your fears
+— Nelson Mandella

 > What’s the use of falling in love if you both remain inertly as-you-were?
 — Mary McCarthy